mcgivrer/minimal/docs/docs/chapter-02-java_enum_as_configuration.md

 ```

 - the first getter, `getInteger()` is reading the property value as String and convert it to an `int` type value, for
-  other type like boolean, double, float, you can use the same kind of implementation, relying on the `parse[TYPE]()`
+  another type like boolean, double, float, you can use the same kind of implementation, relying on the `parse[TYPE]()`
   method.
 - the second one, `getRectangle2D`, convert a coded string value `r2d([WIDTH],[HEIGHT]` into an instance
   of `Rectangle2D` class.